 Weekend getaway?
 Check.
 Fancy dinner party or special picnic?
 Yep, got it covered.
 What about the “My work day is way past stressful and it’s not even 9:30am”?
 Oh, yeah- that, too.
 Whether you are by yourself or with friends, celebrating, or taking a little time to yourself, this is a great way to fit a little adaptogenic magic into your day.

 This sparkling water ends up an enchanting pale green.
 Because of my grey backdrop, my photos look more blue, but here’s a peek at the real color.
 And yes, that’s my cat trying to take a sip.

 Don’t you just love the kind of DIY stuff that is gorgeous without any effort whatsoever on your part, + it’s actually good for you?
 This recipe also has a mild, refreshing flavor that is just as enchanting as the color.
 I like mine without lemon, but a little citrus can help make the taste more familiar if you are new to herbs.

 In the book, I call for garnishing with a sprig lavender, but you can use a little tulsi, too (like I did in the photos).
 A fancy glass makes it extra special, or you can just as easily mix it up in a single serving bottle of sparkling water while you are on the go.

 But enough talk.
-Here’s the recipe, straight from the book!
+Here’s the recipe, straight from my book!